LihaoWang1991/Lihaowang1991.github.io/_posts/2019-01-13-Machine-Learning-on-Azure.md

 After learning the [official tutorials](https://docs.microsoft.com/en-us/azure/machine-learning/service/), I have deployed a little project I have done before on Azure Machine Leraning service.
 Here are some important notes I find during this project.

-## Creating an Azure Machine Learning Workspace
+## Creating an Azure machine learning workspace

 The project begins by creating an Azure Machine Learning Workspace.